 In addition to fighting signs of aging, retinol is a fantastic ingredient for those who struggle with acne or textured skin.
 Retinol has an exfoliating effect, which helps to keep pores unclogged and maintain a smooth skin texture.
 Whether you have active breakouts or acne scarring, using retinol is a great way to keep your skin clear and smooth.

 One thing to keep in mind is that retinol can be a very potent ingredient, depending on the strength of the formula you choose.
-Always be careful when combining retinol with other skincare ingredients.
+Always be careful when combining retinol cream or serum with other skincare ingredients.
 Try to use retinol exclusively at night, as it can make your skin more sensitive to sun exposure.

 If you’re someone with sensitive or overly dry skin, retinol may be too harsh.
 However, this doesn’t mean you have to go without all of the anti-aging benefits it provides.